RESEARCH IN OUR LAB

 - two forward osmosis systems (flat sheet membranes), one system for membrane samples of size 20 cm2, the second system, a bit larger, for membrane size of 140 cm2

-- two membrane distillation systems (flat sheet membranes), one system for membrane samples of size 125 cm2, the second system, a bit larger, for membrane size of 500 cm2
+- three membrane distillation systems (flat sheet membranes), for membrane samples of sizes, 20 cm2, 125 cm2, and 500 cm2

 - a dead-end reverse osmosis/nanofiltration setup (5-70) bar for flat sheet membranes (diameter of 7 cm)

 We also work with pilot systems: currently, we have experiments ongoing with a 2-module nanofiltration system.
 We own a SurPASS™ 3 electrokinetic analyzer for the characterization of the surface potential of membranes.
 This system can also be used for other flat solid samples, as well as fibers and fabrics, granular samples, and coarse particles.
-We make use of several membrane characterization techniques and instrumentation also in collaboration with colleagues in DISAT Department, as well as in shared facilities of our Department or of Politecnico di Torino.
+We make use of several other membrane characterization techniques and instrumentation also in collaboration with colleagues in DISAT Department, as well as in shared facilities of our Department or of Politecnico di Torino.
 We also work hand in hand with a new interdepartmental center devoted to technology transfer of innovative water treatment technologies, the CleanWaterCenter@PoliTo.

 Novel Materials for Membrane Fabrication and Functionalization

 Every application requires a membrane with target properties.
 In our lab, we investigate novel chemistries and novel fabrication protocols to obtain a final product that is adequate for specific applications, such as removal of specific contaminants or achievement of production goals.
 These studies include the optimization of membrane charge, transport properties, pore size and density, and surface chemistry.
-In some cases, reversible functionalization may be applied to control membrane fouling and cleaning efficiency.
-Nanomaterials may also be combined with classical organic polymers made to fabricate membranes.
 Examples of this research include membrane functionalization with metal-organic frameworks (MOFs), biocide nanomaterials, and superhydrophilic materials to reduce (bio)fouling or to control the surface tension at the water/membrane interface.
 These membranes are applied in ultrafiltration, nanofiltration, reverse osmosis, engineered osmosis, or membrane distillation.
-See examples: 10.1016/j.memsci.2017.06.034, 10.1016/j.memsci.2017.08.067, and 10.1016/j.mtcomm.2015.10.002.
+See examples: 10.1016/j.memsci.2017.06.034, 10.1016/j.memsci.2017.08.067, and 10.1021/acsami.0c12141.